Kaname Harada: Military service

 In July 1942, Harada was reassigned to the aircraft carrier Hiyō.
 In early October of that year, the carrier departed Japan to take part in the Guadalcanal Campaign.
 On 17 October, Harada formed part of the escort for a force of torpedo bombers which were attempting to attack targets on Guadalcanal.
 American Grumman F4F Wildcats attacked this force, and while Harada probably downed a Wildcat, he was shot in the left arm and his aircraft was badly damaged.
 His plane crash-landed near the Japanese base at Rekata Bay on Santa Isabel Island, and Harada had to dig himself out from underneath the wreckage of his plane with his bare hands.
+He was shot down by American Marine Corps ace Joe Foss.
 After walking through the jungle for several days he reached a midget submarine base where he recovered from malaria and dengue fever in addition to his injuries.
 Harada was later returned to Japan on board a hospital ship.

 One of Harada's arms was badly injured in the crash, which ended his career as a combat pilot.
 He subsequently served as a flying instructor, and late in the war trained kamikaze pilots.
 He also said that he helped train pilots for the Mitsubishi J8M rocket plane that Japan was developing late in the war.
 By the end of hostilities, he held the rank of lieutenant (junior grade) and had flown for 8,000 hours.
 The number of aircraft Harada is credited with shooting down differs among sources; in 2011 Ikuhiko Hata, Yasuho Izawa and Christopher Shores wrote that he "was credited with nine confirmed victories", while in a 2015 New York Times article he said that he downed 19 Allied aircraft.